vaniacer/sshto/README.md

 Small bash script that builds a menu (via dialog) from your ~/.ssh/config.</br>
 ![screeenshot](https://user-images.githubusercontent.com/18072680/32890161-ab6ad284-cade-11e7-92c7-f6901cfd0905.png)</br>
-Allow you to connect to your servers or run commands.
+Allows you to connect to your servers or run commands from menu.
 Available commands:</br>
 <pre>
 cmdlist=(
     #Command#  #Description#